-One of new England's best resorts is hosting Champagne and Caviar tastings in the garden
+One of New England's Best Resorts Is Hosting Champagne And Caviar Tastings In The Garden

 “I will use the classic as a jumping-off point; a foray into a gastronomical garden delight of vegetable accoutrements (carrots and fermented coriander berries, plumped basil seeds, and tomato water) and other flavour pairings to eat alongside Osetra caviar and herb-laden buckwheat blinis,” Burns, who is both a chef and James Beard Award-winning author, said.
 “Join us as we showcase La Grande Dame champagne with the vibrancy of the chef’s garden.”

-Burns’ curated menu will be available daily in The Garden Room from now through March 1, 2023, and begins at $495 or MYR 2241 per guest and includes a bottle of La Grande Dame.
+Burns’ curated menu will be available daily in The Garden Room from now through March 1, 2023, and begins at US$495 or THB 18300 per guest and includes a bottle of La Grande Dame.

 While the food is undoubtedly the highlight, the hotel offers so much more worth staying a few extra days for, including an in-depth wellness program that provides both traditional treatments and personalised health coaching, daily workshops, and seasonal retreats.